-Your Friday prompt for Stream of Consciousness Saturday is “envelope.”
-Use it any way you’d like.
+Your Friday prompt for Stream of Consciousness Saturday is: “mostly/at least.”
+Use one, use ’em both, use ’em any way you’d like.
+Bonus points if they both appear in your post.
 Enjoy!

 Early in the morning and late in the evening smoke envelopes our Valley.
 The visibility is about 2 miles.
 Two fires in Oregon are still blazing.
 Thankfully they aren’t near us.
 I feel sorry for those in the vicinity of the Bedrock fire, Eugene, I think, and the Flat fire in Brookings.
 I hope those citizens are feeling okay.